igutekunst/eclc/README.md

 ECLC aims to be all the "batteries" necessary for a "batteries included" programming environment for embedded systems.

+## Notice
+This README is aspirational.
+It is written in present tense as if the work has been completed.
+As development commences, the language will be updated to reflect the current status, and the aspirational statements will be moved to another document.

 ## Components

 ### Standard Software Library